INSaFLU/insaflu_docs/docs/guide_pre_ngs.rst

 The reference files have been prepared to fit amplicon-based schemas capturing the whole CDS of the main eight genes of influenza virus (PB2, PB1, PA, HA, NP, NA, M and NS).

-INSaFLU pipeline has been tested with NGS data collected after applying the wet-lab pre-NGS protocol (:download:`Suggested_RT_PCR_assay_for_influenza_WGS.pdf <_static/Suggested_RT_PCR_assay_for_influenza_WGS.pdf>`) for influenza whole genome amplification adapted from a RT-PCR assay described by Zhou and colleagues (Zhou et al, 2009, for Influenza A; and Zhou et al, 2014, for Influenza B; Zhou and Wentworth, 2012).
+INSaFLU pipeline has been tested with NGS data collected after applying the wet-lab pre-NGS protocol for influenza whole genome amplification adapted from a RT-PCR assay described by Zhou and colleagues (Zhou et al, 2009, for Influenza A; and Zhou et al, 2014, for Influenza B; Zhou and Wentworth, 2012).
 This protocol can be applied to simultaneously amplify the eight genomic RNA segments, irrespective of influenza virus subtype or lineage.

+You can download the suggested protocol here: :download:`Suggested_RT_PCR_assay_for_influenza_WGS.pdf <_static/Suggested_RT_PCR_assay_for_influenza_WGS.pdf>`

 How to design a NGS run?
 --------------------------------------